Academic Policies

 The following policies and procedures are designed to ensure that all students meet the academic standards for successful program completion.
 It is the responsibility of HFCN students to familiarize themselves with the guidelines set forth by the College and to act in accordance with them.

-Grading System Quality Points
+Grade Quality Points

 95 – 100 4.0